wonghang/h5browser/README.md

 /#
 ```

-When the file is opened in read-write mode, the prompt will show `#` instead of `$`.
-It is akin to the root account in Bash shell.
+If the file is opened in read-write mode, the prompt will show `#` instead of `$`.
+It is akin to the root account prompt in the Bash shell.

 In read-write mode, you can create a new group by `mkdir`: